DIPTI-MACHINE/Sales_Insights/README.md

 To unlock sales insights which are not visible before to the sales team for decision support and automate them to reduce manual time spent in data gathering so that sales can be increased.

-●	Analyzed data using MySQL and then did data clean up using Power Query and created interactive dashboard using both Power BI and Tableau.
+●Analyzed data using MySQL and then connected MySQL with power bi and imported needed data and  did data clean up using Power Query and created interactive dashboard using both Power BI and Tableau.

 ●	Implemented the Dashboard and created Top 5 equipment and Top 5 region of sales and provided feedback to increase the sales.